ordinators/ordinator/README.md

 4. **Symlinks all tracked files** for the selected profile from your dotfiles repository into their correct locations in your home directory, backing up any existing files if configured.
 5. **Performs safety checks** to avoid overwriting important files unless you use the `--force` flag.
 6. **Supports dry-run mode** so you can preview all changes without making modifications by adding the `--dry-run` flag.

-**Order of Operations:**
-The apply command follows a specific order to ensure dependencies are satisfied:
-- Homebrew packages are installed **before** symlinks are created to prevent broken symlinks to Homebrew-installed tools
-- Secrets are decrypted **before** symlinks to ensure encrypted files are available
-- Bootstrap scripts are generated **first** for user review and manual execution

-This makes it easy to replicate your environment on any machine in a safe, repeatable, and automated way.

 ## Bootstrap